Ultimate Guide To Amateur Blogging – No Experience Needed

 Keep in mind that they provide you with two data, one is for Google and the other is Bing search network.
 Always look at Google because that is where most of your audience will be coming from.

 Another company that you can use, which is the one I prefer and use for our blog, is a paid platform called Keysearch.co.

 Although Wordstream and other free platforms give you basic information, companies like Keysearch will provide you with more details.

-Allowing you to have more knowledge of your competition, and better SEO for not only finding your niche but also helping you with your keyword searches for your blog posts.
+Allowing you to have more knowledge of your competition and better SEO to not only find your niche but also help you with your keyword searches for your blog posts.

 The difference between a paid and free keyword search platform is miles apart.

-For example for Keysearch not only do they share with you the volume of the searches but also the score or difficulty of the keyword.
+For example, Keysearch not only shares the volume of the searches but also the score or difficulty of the keyword.
 The higher the score, the higher the competition.

 We will talk more about Keysearch later when we discuss SEO and how it can help you rank higher on Google so you can attract more readers.